-- 1. A Site plan shall be submitted as required elsewhere throughout in these Regulations. - 2.
-A Site Plan shall accompany the application for a Special Permit, unless staff or the Commission has determined a Site Plan is not necessary for the proposed use or determines the Site Plan can be submitted separately after the Special Permit approval is granted.
+- 1. A Site plan shall be submitted as required throughout in these Regulations. - 2.
+A Site Plan shall accompany the application for a Special Permit, unless staff or the Commission determine a Site Plan is not necessary for the proposed use or determine the Site Plan can be submitted separately after the Special Permit approval is granted.